jurisgpt-ai/Voice-Cloning-Training-Data-100/README.md

 2. Make your changes or additions.
 3. Submit a pull request with a clear description of your modifications.

-For collaboration inquiries or feedback, please contact [https://www.linkedin.com/in/kumar07/].
+For collaboration inquiries or feedback, please contact [LinkedIn Profile](https://www.linkedin.com/in/kumar07/).

 ## License Information